Roots & Dreams and Mustard Seeds Inc.

 Empowering Others

 For vulnerable citizens to feel empowered, they must have access to basic needs which extends to social, educational, and artistic opportunities.
-Our community development projects include RE-Define Community Center, Corazonidos Community School, Mercado De Vida free food market, Madre Jardin - Let's Grow Food Together, Embrace Potential Wellness Program, Berkshire Art Center Collaboration - paid opportunists for artists, and peer led skill sharing classes.
+Our community development projects include RE-Define Community Center, Corazonidos Community School, Mercado De Vida free food market, Madre Jardin - Let's Grow Food Together, Subsidized Transportation, Embrace Potential Wellness Program, Berkshire Art Center Collaboration - paid opportunists for artists, and peer led skill sharing classes.
 Join our efforts today!

 Coalition Building